SupJko/FortniteWeapons/README.md

 > Made for Project Reboot, also works with CraniumV1.
 >
 > This was not intended to be a real thing but only for myself.
+>
+> This is not intended to have all fortnite items but only kewl ones.

 See Also [Save The World Items](https://github.com/SupJko/FortniteWeapons/blob/main/STW.md)